publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt4/m__us_usc_t29_s1103.md

             (A)

-             In the case of a contribution, or a payment of withdrawal liability under part 1 of subtitle E of subchapter III of this chapter—
+             In the case of a contribution, or a payment of withdrawal liability under part 1 of subtitle E of subchapter III—

                 (i) if such contribution or payment is made by an employer to a plan (other than a multiemployer plan) by a mistake of fact, paragraph (1) shall not prohibit the return of such contribution to the employer within one year after the payment of the contribution, and